Cement Plant Gains Consistent Operations

 As stricter air pollution control standards become reality, many facility owners are faced with the challenge of improving air pollution control equipment efficiency within an existing footprint.
 At one Midwestern Cement plant, precipitator reliability was impacting plant production and its ability to burn alternative fuels.
 Gas flow velocity modifications often represents the most cost-effective method of improving performance.

-Neundorfer, Inc, a company that specializes in the optimization of air pollution control equipment, was commissioned to construct and test a 1/12th‑scale model of the plant’s electrostatic precipitator (ESP).
+Neundorfer, Inc. was commissioned to construct and test a 1/12th‑scale model of the plant’s electrostatic precipitator (ESP).
 The objective of the study was to identify realistic options to improve the reliability and performance of the ESP.

 The ESP operates at an input temperature between 365-410 degrees Fahrenheit, it handles between 30 -45 tons of dust per hour and air flow between 380,000 – 420,000 SCFM.
 Neundorfer constructed the model in the ESP’s current condition to establish the baseline and evaluate the potential for improvement.
 The optimal ESP operation is to achieve 85% of velocities within 115% of the average velocity and 99% within 140% of the average.
 The baseline condition demonstrated by the model indicated that 77% of velocities were within 115% of the average velocity with a 37% standard deviation.
 This information was then input into a mathematical performance model that had been calibrated to current emissions information.
 Both the air flow measurements and the performance model indicated that improvements to gas flow velocity distribution would yield significant performance gains.